HD60Hz/squad-lab1-store/README.md

         pdfkit.from_string(output, self.__invoice_dir / f'{INVOICE_PREFIX}_{time.strftime("%Y%m%d-%H%M%S")}.pdf')
 ```

 In the initialization phase, after resolving and creating the _invoice directory_ inside the data folder.
-We create the _Jinja file system loader_ and we point it to our ``templates`` folder.
-After that we create the _jinja environment_ that will compile and create the template objects internally.
-We keep reference to the invoice template object
+We create the Jinja file system loader and we point it to our ``templates`` folder.
+After that we create the jinja environment that will compile and create the template objects internally
+We keep reference of the invoice template object

-When a _print_ is requested, we simply render the invoice with all the provided data.
+When a ``print`` is requested, we simply render the invoice with all the provided data.
 The output is fed to _pdfkit_ to generate the invoice PDF

 #### Invoice on checkout
 While initializing the store, we will create the invoice printer with store name as the title.
-The printer is used in the end of the checkout
+The printer is used at the end of the checkout

 ```python
 class Store: